patternfly/training-scenarios/html-css/layouts/step5-instructions.md

-The gallery layout makes sure all of its children are of uniform size, display horizontally and wrap responsively.
+The gallery layout makes all of its children uniform in size.
+It also makes them display horizontally and wrap responsively.

-Layout cards using in the gallery format.
+Lay out cards using the gallery format.

 1) <strong>Copy code into the `index.html` file.</strong>